Armor Up: The Latest Fashion Trend Is Straight Out Of Medieval Times

 For spring 2022, it was Loewe’s Jonathan Anderson that took inspiration from King Arthur.
 The designer juxtaposed easy jersey dresses with gold and silver metal plates in amorphous shapes, as well as sent out trench coats (worn backward!) adorned with foil-looking bodice pieces.

-Sure, a field armor — which, according to the Metropolitan Museum of Art, weighed between 45 to 55 pounds — is heavier than most modern-day garments, but have you seen fashion’s go-to platform shoes recently?
-And because designers are moving away from head-to-toe metal suits, creating new types of shields that border the line of jewelry and clothing, today’s armor is versatile enough to wear around town.
+Sure, a field armour — which, according to the Metropolitan Museum of Art, weighed between 45 to 55 pounds — is heavier than most modern-day garments, but have you seen fashion’s go-to platform shoes recently?
+And because designers are moving away from head-to-toe metal suits, creating new types of shields that border the line of jewellery and clothing, today’s armour is versatile enough to wear around town.
 The styling is more casual, with chainmail-like pieces and metal plates paired with easygoing maxi skirts, jeans, and trench coats that add interest to the otherwise minimal looks.

-It’s often said that clothing is a type of armor, but, if you want to take it literally, now is the time.
+It’s often said that clothing is a type of armour, but, if you want to take it literally, now is the time.